ece362-purdue/proton-labs/lab0-intro/README.md

 >
 > For every lab, ensure that you have received your checkoffs by checking this page: https://engineering.purdue.edu/ece362/checkoff/

-## Step 3: Install VScode and the Pico Extension
+## Step 3: Install VScode and PlatformIO

+The way microcontrollers work is by writing a C program, compiling it into a binary file to be run by the specific CPU core on the microcontroller, and then flashing/uploading that binary file into the flash memory on the microcontroller.
+When your microcontroller powers on, it loads that program from flash memory.

+The method of flashing can be different, however.
+A newly fabricated board will obviously have no data in flash memory, which the microcontroller can detect.
+If there's no data, the microcontroller will enter **boot mode**, allowing you to upload a new program.
+However, to upload a new program, it can be tedious to put the microcontroller into boot mode and then upload a new program over and over again.

+Therefore, we have the second part of your Proton board - the debugger.
+The debugger is actually **another microcontroller** that is connected to the Proton board, electrically and digitally separate from the Proton.
+The debugger allows us to tap into the microcontroller's **debug interface**, which gives us the option to flash a new program to the microcontroller without having to put it into boot mode.
+This is done by connecting the debugger to the Proton board using the SWD and SWCLK pins, which you already connected using the shunt jumpers on the top of your board.
+The debugger can also be used to step through code, inspect variables, and set breakpoints in your code.

 As mentioned above, these labs are entirely doable at home as they are in lab.
 For applications that require looking at an oscilloscope, you may want to use an AD2 from the ECE shop in its place at home.
 Make it a habit to look ahead at labs so that you know when you may need one.

-**In this lab**, we'll teach you how to install the Pico Extension for Visual Studio Code (VScode) that will allow you to write, compile, and debug code for your microcontroller.
+**In this lab**, we'll teach you how to install PlatformIO for Visual Studio Code (VScode) that will allow you to write, compile, and debug code for your microcontroller.
 We'll cover how to create a project from scratch, although in subsequent labs we'll provide you with the project.
 We'll also show you how to use the debugger to step through your code, and how to use the serial monitor to interact with your microcontroller.

 If you haven't already used it for a prior class, download Visual Studio Code (commonly referred to as VScode) from https://code.visualstudio.com/.

 Once you have downloaded and installed VScode, open it up and click on the Extensions icon on the left side of the window.
-Search for the Pico Extension and install the Raspberry Pi Pico Extension.
+Search for PlatformIO and install the Raspberry Pi Pico Extension.
 Once you have installed the extension, reload the VScode window so that the extension starts setting itself up.
-Once it's done, click the newly added the Pico Extension logo in the left sidebar.
+Once it's done, click the newly added PlatformIO logo in the left sidebar.

 ![pico-ext-install](pico-ext-install.gif)